Sell on first close at or above 100% of weighted ref

 Infra, Energy, Realty, Metals — asset-heavy cyclicals where you want both an earnings lens and an asset-value lens.

-The band (card color) is determined by one number: current P/E ÷ weighted historical reference.
+The card colour is determined by a single number: current value ÷ weighted reference.
 Call this the ratio.
 Here's how each ratio maps to a verdict:

 Very Cheap≤ 80%